KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 Summarizing from the previous sections:

-- The `mesh` contains [Mesh primitive attributes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes).
+- The `mesh` contains [mesh primitive attributes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes).
 One of them is the new `NORMAL` attribute.
-It refers to the [accessor](gltfTutorial_005_BuffersBufferViewsAccessors.md#accessors) that provides the data of the vertex normals.
+It refers to the [accessor](gltfTutorial_005_BuffersBufferViewsAccessors.md#accessors), which provides the data of the vertex normals.
-- The `program` contains a list of all `attribute` variables that are contained in its vertex shader, including the `a_normal` attribute
+- The `program` contains a list of all `attribute` variables that are contained in its vertex shader, including the `a_normal` attribute.
-- The `technique` contains the `attributes` dictionary whose entry for the `a_normal` attribute points to the `technique.parameters` dictionary, which defines the properties of this attribute, as shown in the section about [technique parameter values](gltfTutorial_013_MaterialsTechniques.md#technique-parameter-values)
+- The `technique` contains the `attributes` dictionary whose entry for the `a_normal` attribute points to the `technique.parameters` dictionary, which defines the properties of this attribute, as shown in the section about [technique parameter values](gltfTutorial_013_MaterialsTechniques.md#technique-parameter-values).